Khantanjil/steam-bot/README.md

 When you finalyze the donwload  go to the file "config.json" and edit to your username and password and save, dont forget to open with sublime text 3

-And save it and go cmd and write node steam.js
+And save it and go again to folder location "cd/users/youraccount/desktop/steam-bot-master" cmd and write node steam.js